-- an economic downturn, or a continuation or worsening of the current global recession, could impair our portfolio companies' abilities to continue to operate, which could lead to the loss of some or all of our investments in such portfolio companies; - such an economic downturn could disproportionately impact the companies which we intend to target for investment, potentially causing us to experience a decrease in investment opportunities and diminished demand for capital from these companies; - such an economic downturn could also impact availability and pricing of our financing; - an inability to access the equity markets could impair our ability to raise capital and our investment activities; and - the risks, uncertainties and other factors we identify in the section entitled "Risk Factors" and elsewhere in this Registration Statement and in our filings with the Securities Exchange Commission (the "SEC").
+- an economic downturn, or a continuation or worsening of the current global recession, could impair our portfolio companies' abilities to continue to operate, which could lead to the loss of some or all of our investments in such portfolio companies; - such an economic downturn could disproportionately impact the companies which we intend to target for investment, potentially causing us to experience a decrease in investment opportunities and diminished demand for capital from these companies; - · such an economic downturn could also impact availability and pricing of our financing; - · an inability to access the equity markets could impair our ability to raise capital and our investment activities; and - the risks, uncertainties and other factors we identify in the section entitled "Risk Factors" and elsewhere in this Registration Statement and in our filings with the Securities Exchange Commission (the "SEC").

 Although we believe that the assumptions on which these forward-looking statements are based are reasonable, some of those assumptions are based on the work of third parties and any of those assumptions could prove to be inaccurate; as a result, the forward-looking statements based on those assumptions also could prove to be inaccurate.
 In light of these and other uncertainties, the inclusion of a projection or forward-looking statement in this prospectus should not be regarded as a representation by us that our plans and objectives will be achieved.
 These risks and uncertainties include those described or identified in the section entitled "Item 1A.
 Risk Factors" and elsewhere in this Registration Statement.
 You should not place undue reliance on these forward-looking statements, which apply only as of the date of this Registration Statement.
 We do not undertake any obligation to update or revise any forward-looking statements or any other information contained herein, except as required by applicable law.
-The safe harbor provisions of Section 21E of the 1934 Act, which preclude civil liability for certain forward-looking statements, do not apply to the forward-looking statements in this Registration Statement because we are an investment company.
+The safe harbor provisions of Section 21E of the 1934 Act, which preclude civil liability for certain forward-looking statements, do not apply to the forward-looking statements in this Registration Statement because we are not yet subject to the periodic reporting obligations of Section 13(a) or Section 15(a) of the 1934 Act.